gislab-npo/gislab/system/server/webgis/README.md

  * ZOOM: zoom level to use on start.
 Example: 2.
 Default: 0
  * CENTER: coordinates of map center on start.
 Example: 1234.12,5678.56.
 Default is center of auto-detected extent from project.
  * OSM: determines if OpenStreetMap base layer will be added to map.
 Works only in projection EPSG:3857.
 Example: true.
 Default is false.
+ * GOOGLE: determines if Google base layer will be added to map.
+Works only in projection EPSG:3857.
+Possible values
+   are: streets, hybrid, satellite, terrain, Example: streets.
  * LAYERS: list of layers to display in map.
 Example: border,lakes,rivers.
 Default is auto-detected list of layers from project.
  * VISIBLE: list of layers to set as visible on application start.
 Example: border.
 Default: all layers
  * BALLS: list of balls identifiers containing geometry data in GeoJSON format.
 Format: <BALL_ID>,<BALL_ID>,...